nyaosimogaka/Soccer-Player-Dashboards/README.md

 # soccer-events

-This app will be built using R SHiny to demonstrate level-1 soccer match analysis (Quantitative Assessments)
+This app has been built using R Shiny to demonstrate level-1 soccer match analysis (Quantitative Assessments)